A Mereological Approach to Higher-Order Structure in Complex Systems: from Macro to Micro with M\"obius: Möbius Inversions in Complex Systems

 This is, up to a minus sign, exactly the definition of mutual information, which is the amount of information shared between two variables (or equivalently: the Kullback-Leibler divergence between the joint distribution and the product of the marginals):

-In general, the mutual information among a set of variables, also referred to as their \textit{interaction information}, is indeed given by the Möbius inversion of the entropy of the powerset of the variables, with some authors adding a minus sign to even orders to make sure that the entropies of single variables always get a $+$ sign.
-This is a well-established result, and is based on the analogy between Shannon information theory and set theory \cite{yeung1991new}.
+In general, the mutual information among a set of variables, also referred to as their \textit{interaction information}, is indeed given by the Möbius inversion of the entropy of the powerset of the variables, with some authors adding a minus sign to even orders to ensure a positive sign for single-variable entropies.
+This is a well-established result, and has historically been explained through an analogy between Shannon information theory and set theory \cite{yeung1991new}.

-In fact, the same argument holds for the pointwise information, or surprisal $h(x)$, which is the amount of information gained by observing a particular realisation $X=x$:
+In fact, the same argument holds for the pointwise information, or surprisal $h(x) = - \log p(X=x)$, which is the amount of information gained by observing a particular realisation $X=x$.
+A Möbius inversion on $\mathcal{P}(X)$ then leads to the definition of pointwise mutual information: